Dynamical-Systems-Laboratory/ABM-COVID-Mobility/README.md

 - `tests` - tests developed for this code
 - `parameters` - data and scripts for fitting of some of the parameters
 - `simulations` - simulations, specifically,
-	- `NewRochelle_population` - model validation and optimization of testing prevalence
-	- `vaccination_study` - vaccination strategies without restrictions
+	- `complete_var_reopening_study` - simulations with fixed vaccination rate and variable reopening rates
-	- `code_complexity` - code for generating data for complexity estimates Specific features of these simulation sets are available in their own `README` files.
+	- `complete_two_rates_study` - parametric studies of a series of vaccination and reopening rates The simulation groups have three variants for different testing efficacies.
+These simulations are set up and ran automatically using welll-commented make_and_run.sh scripts in each subdirectory.

 ## Compiling and running